Shepparton Corridor Upgrade

 The delivery of the Shepparton Corridor Upgrade is being overseen by Rail Projects Victoria (RPV) on behalf of the Victorian Government.

-Work has already started on stage one of the Shepparton Corridor Upgrade.
+Work is underway on the stabling upgrade as part of stage one of the Shepparton Corridor Upgrade.